mosix67/bakerystockcheck/README.md

 # bakerystockcheck

-This is a practice application to check for bakery firms (listed on NYSE) stock performance chart
+This is a test application intended to review the stock performance charts of bakery companies listed on the New York Stock Exchange.